pixelfox114/pixelfox114/README.md

 </div>
 #About me: <br>
 I have absolutely nothing to show about me, I know basic OOP and some Python.<br>
-Wanna Learn about backend + databases.
+Wanna Learn about backend + databases.<br>
 I love frontend even if I don't know shit about it, and it makes me feel like a hipster.<br>
 ♠ "Studying" Software Engineering.<br>
 ♥ Obsessed with music.<br>
 ♣ INTP (MBTI = Zodiac Signs 2.0 though)<br>